AndyRama/FullStack_Portfolio/README.md

 <kbd>![Presentation](./home-portfolio.png)</kbd>

 > PROBLEMATIC
-Jeremy Prat is a sports coach who wishes to present his activity and his various services on a website.
+Andy wishes to present his different projects through this site, to present his activity and his different services in one site.
-He would also like to create a blog which would provide him with articles concerning his current field of expertise, ...
+He would also like to create a blog which would provide him with articles concerning his current area of ​​expertise, ...
+He would also like to create a service page and a calendar to close contracts...

 > NEED
 Creation of the site with a complete stack in JavaScript with Nextjs, React and Tailwind css.